geordieek/free-oracle-vps/README.md

 ## TODO:

 - Write some notes on `sshd`, `systemctl` & `ufw`
-- setup tailscale (maybe headscale?)
+- Add 2FA with 2fauth or authelia

 ## Credits